cloudamqp/lavinmq-benchmark/scenarios/aws/multiple_run_throughput/README.md

 ## Example Output

-The generated markdown file will look like:
+The generated markdown file will look like this (example results):

 ```markdown
 # LavinMQ Throughput Test Results